Skip links

 • Multiple pregnancies are also more common in IVF, increasing the chance of premature delivery and influencing delivery methods.

 These factors sometimes guide healthcare providers to opt for a C-section, but that doesn’t mean IVF vs C-section is the only debate.
 Normal birth in IVF remains a viable possibility in many cases.
+It is important to understand that IVF pregnancy risks do not automatically require cesarean delivery, especially in low-risk, well-monitored pregnancies.

 Is Normal Delivery Possible in IVF Pregnancies?